Lanovaz/shattered-glass/README.md

 information owners, and information sharing. *Information Sharding* has the following properties:

-1.  *Universal Information Identifiers* (UII, pronounced yōō'ē) provide unique information identity without the need for a central authority.
+1. The *Universal Information Identifier* (UII, pronounced yōō'ē) provides unique information identity without the need for a central authority.

 2. Information is shattered (sharded) into one or more *Shards*.
     Authenticated encryption ensures shard privacy and integrity.

 3.  *Information Dispersal Algorithms* ([Erasure Coding](http://en.wikipedia.org/wiki/Erasure_code))
     are optionally used for [data redundancy](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction)
-    that provides resistance to shard loss and enables *Information* *Horse Racing* and *Information Quorums*.
+    to provide resistance to shard loss and enable *Information* *Horse Racing* and *Information Quorums*.

 4. Cryptographic primitives are based on sponge functions, specifically